 ...that is just 14 characters (including the http:// and the final backslash).
 However:

-Not long after Twitter launched, URL shortening services sprung up (for example tinyurl.com).
+Not long after Twitter launched, URL-shortening services sprung up (for example tinyurl.com).
 They would shorten the long url to a much shorter one.
-When someone visited this short URL it would redirect you to the long URL.
+When someone visits this short URL it redirects you to the long URL.

 In time, some URL shortening services added extra features which would give you basic tracking information to show you how many people clicked on a link.